Types of voiceover work

 "It's not uncommon to begin a voiceover career focussing on just one or two types of voiceover work and then after a few years, have a portfolio across multiple genres..... " - Guy Michaels, Director of Voiceover Kickstart

 As a professional voice actor these days, you need to be aware of the scope of the industry.
+There are so many different types of voiceover work.
 Exciting and daunting in equal measure the voice acting industry is gargantuan.
 If you are near the beginning of your voiceover journey then head here to learn all about how to start a voice over career.

 Check out this video from the free programme on the voiceover universe and how voiceover work opportunities can come about: